apache/servicemix4-features/examples/README.txt

 - cxf-wsdl-first-osgi-package
   Publishes, as OSGi bundles, a WSDL-defined web service created using CXF.

-- kernel-demos
-  Embeds the ServiceMix Kernel in a web application.

 - simple
-  Adds new endpoints using only XML configuration files.
+  Adds new endpoints using XML configuration files only.

 Prerequisites for Running the Examples
 =========================================